 Fine, anything can be re-imagined any way you want, but that doesn’t mean it should be.
 And ultimately you have a responsibility to understand the story you adapt.
 And Peter Pan is a fascinating children’s tale for the precise reason that Peter isn’t essentially “good.”
 It’s not anyone’s job to make him more palatable when he’s captivating exactly as he is.
 Scrubbing him clean and turning him into a wonder boy robs us of a complex figure who gives us a window into the uglier aspects of childhood.
 Jealousy, greed, limited attention span, inability to empathize, these are all hallmarks of Pan.
 Let him be the horrible, wonderful boy he perceives himself to be.

 But perhaps most important of all, this version of Neverland has destroyed an essential aspect of Barrie’s legacy: imagination.
 Neverland is not a solid place that can be measured with dimensions and periodic tables and mile markers.
 It is a place of pretend, its boundaries are permeable, its reality always in question.
 To give this world rules, chemical substances, hierarchies of people, makes it antithetical to everything that Neverland stands for.

 Neverland is meant to be whatever you see when you close your eyes.

 The general consensus seems to be that people don’t like Pan, and that’s at least a relief.
 But Hollywood keeps making movies like it and assuming that we’re eager for more.
 So maybe they should implement a checklist?
 A set of guidelines?
 At the very least, they could make an effort to avoid these obvious missteps.

 And then I’ll never have to sit through another Pan again.

-Emily Asher-Perrin feels particularly bad for Levi Miller, who did a lovely job through the whole thing and deserved a better movie to star in.
+Emmet Asher-Perrin feels particularly bad for Levi Miller, who did a lovely job through the whole thing and deserved a better movie to star in.
 You can bug her on Twitter and Tumblr, and read more of her work here and elsewhere.